 Italy can be very hot at times, in that case, feel free to order a caffè freddo or cappuccino freddo, which are simply iced versions of those drinks.
 Coffee done freddo usually comes sweetened in advance, so keep that in mind.

 Last, but not least, are the regional variants.
-These are some coffees that you can order in different parts of the country as they’re a regional speciality.
+These are some coffees that you can order in different parts of the country as they’re a regional specialty.

 In Naples, feel free to order the un caffè alla nocciola.
-This is a foamy espresso that’s been mixed with hazelnut cream, a very popular flavour native to the area.
+This is a foamy espresso that’s been mixed with hazelnut cream, a very popular flavor native to the area.

 In Milan, go ahead an order un marocchino.
 This is made by dusting a small glass with cocoa powder, adding a dollop of milk froth, then espresso, with a final dusting of cocoa on top.
 Marocchino does exist throughout Italy, so you might discover it made in different variations depending on the region you’re in.